KShanks1/Home-Lab/README.md

 </p>

 <h1>Home Lab</h1>
-ThisThis is me creating a Home lab in Azure.
+This is me creating a Home lab in Azure.
 I used 2 VMs, connected one VM to the local host I set up.
 I used Active Directory, created users, set GPOs, and admin capabilities.
 Shared folder settings with users etc. I definitely enjoyed this.
-Please feel free to speed this up, I didn't realize how long this was. .<br />
+Please feel free to speed this up, I didn't realize how long this was. <br />

 <h2>Video Demonstration</h2>